hibaa8/TSS2026-LunarLions/README.md

 ### Scripts

 We have created various scripts to support testing and simulate real world values ahead of test week.
+Please run the following commands below in the <a href="/scripts/">scripts</a> folder.

 - Simulate position values: `python simulate_position.py <tss_server_address>`
+- Reset all telemetry data: `./reset_data.bat`

 ## JSC Test Week